-Bucharest housing prices double in five years
+Bucharest housing prices double, in certain areas, in past five years

 Business Forum